 Z. A. Tichý, Czech Television, Art Zóna

-Trojan's charismatic dramatic study portrays the chemist as human, solid and empathetic, yet at the same time a fighter who is able to take risks.
-His rise to the top combines a certain dose of ethical pathos with economic impetuosity.
-Martin Myšička portrays Holý as a crotchety and irascible fellow whose behaviour in some situations isn't 100% fair (he dismisses one man from his team who was, like him, a member of the Communist Party, purely to avoid having too high a percentage of former party members in the team when a new political situation comes about).
-Myšička's performance is a strong one, especially in the finale, when the sometime genius mixes up the names of his foreign colleagues with his own in a tragicomic telephone call.
-Also noteworthy are the performances of Vladimir Polívka as the boss of the Riordan pharmaceutical company, to whom Trojan's Martin first turns, Petr Vršek in several roles as Czech scholars, and Pavel Šimčík as distinguished Belgian biochemist Erik De Clercq, Holý's colleague and co-founder of his international prestige.
-Václav Jiráček plays the role of leading American politician Donald Rumsfeld, Chairman of the Board of Directors of Gilead Sciences.
-His character differs from those of the scientists with its distinct directness and the particular grittiness of the professional-diplomat.
+Trojan's charismatic dramatic study presents Dr. Martin as a decent, empathetic human, yet at the same time a fighter who is able to take risks.
+His rise to the top combines a certain dose of ethical pathos with economic vigour.
+Martin Myšička portrays Holý as a rather strange and irritable fellow who does not act completely fair in some situations (e. g., he dismisses a colleague who was a fellow-member of the Communist Party, purely to avoid having too high a percentage of former party members in the team when the political change occurred).
+Myšička's performance is especially powerful in the finale, as the sometime genius mixes up the names of his foreign colleagues with his own in a tragicomic phone call.
+Other acting performances are noteworthy as well: Vladimír Polívka as the boss of the Riordan pharmaceutical company, Petr Vršek in several roles of Czech scholars, and Pavel Šimčík as the distinguished Belgian biochemist Erik De Clercq, Holý's colleague and co-founder of his international prestige.

 Jan Kerbr, Divadelní noviny